fabrhq/blog/content/blog/cdf-intro-uber-crane/index.md

 ## Summary

 The original post from Uber is a case of an engineering-heavy large scale-up re-thinking and re-architecting infrastructure to better serve the entire engineering organisation.
-Ultimately it's about reducing the time, cost, and risk around making engineering changes.
+Ultimately it is about reducing the time, cost, and risk around making engineering changes.

 In our view: